w3c/wai-tutorials/source/images/textual.html.erb.md

 support: Developed with support from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT project</a>, co-funded by the <strong>European Commission <abbr title="Information Society Technologies">IST</abbr> Programme</strong>.
 ---

 Images of text display text that is intended to be read.
 With the current CSS capabilities in most web browsers, it is good design practice to use actual text that is styled with CSS rather than image-based text presentation.
-Actual text is much more flexible than images: It can be resized without losing clarity, and background and text colors can be modified to suit the reading preferences of users.
+Genuine text is much more flexible than images: It can be resized without losing clarity, and background and text colors can be modified to suit the reading preferences of users.
 Images are more likely to distort and pixelate when resized.
-In those uncommon situations where images of text must be used, the text alternative must contain the same text presented in the image.
+In those rare situations where images of text must be used, the text alternative must contain the same text presented in the image.

 ## Styled text with decorative effect
 {:.ex}